briannaBrie/briannaBrie/README.md

 ## Introduction
-- 👋 Hi, I’m Bridget
 - 👀 I’m interested in Mobile Development
-- 🌱 I’m currently a student of Android and  Flutter Development
+- 🌱 Forever a student of Android, IOS and Flutter Development

 ## Apps in Development
 - Revela  - A spiritual app with Catholic prayers and various bible versions